jockbert/monkey_test/DOCUMENTATION.md

 ### Symmetry

 Apply a function and its inverse and make sure you get back the same initial value.
-Some examples of this is write and read back something, like save to file system and load it again.
+Some examples of this are write and read back something, like save to file system and load it again.
-Another example is to generate some ground truth data, transform it to an input format and make sure your business logic calculate an answer that corresponds to the ground truth data.
+Another example is to generate some ground truth data, transform it to an input format and make sure your business logic calculates an answer that corresponds to the ground truth data.

 ```rust